ethereum/ethereum-org-website/src/content/history/index.md

 The Istanbul fork:

 - Optimised the [gas](/glossary/#gas) cost of certain actions in the [EVM](/developers/docs/ethereum-stack/#ethereum-virtual-machine).
-- Improved denial-of-service attack resilience.
+- Improved denial of service attack resilience.
 - Made [Layer 2 scaling](/developers/docs/scaling/layer-2-rollups/) solutions based on SNARKs and STARKs more performant.
 - Enabled Ethereum and Zcash to interoperate.
 - Allowed contracts to introduce more creative functions.